UTSCCSCC01/finalprojectf22-bravo-six/doc/sprint3/sprint3.md

 ## BRAV-63
 - As a user interested in nutrition, I should be able to delete and edit my existing meal plans
 - This provides the user an option to abandon one of their current meal plans if they do not find it effective

+## BRAV-78 (child of BRAV-63)
+- As a user interested in nutrition, I should be able to edit my existing meal plans, so that I can fix or change any mistakes
+- Create UI components and endpoint to edit an existing meal plan

+## BRAV-79 (child of BRAV-63)
+- As a user I should be able to delete my existing meal plans, so that I can replace one with a better plan
+- Create UI components and endpoint to delete a meal plan

 ## BRAV-80
 - Form validation for the calorie calculator